celsowm/pgedigital-backend/docs/metal-orm/runtime.md

 ## Entities

-Entities are created when you call `.execute(session)` on a SelectQueryBuilder.
+Entities are created when you call `.execute(session)` on a query builder.

 They: